Change feed in Azure Cosmos DB

 The change feed includes inserts and update operations made to items within the container.
 You can capture deletes by setting a "soft-delete" flag within your items (for example, documents) in place of deletes.
 Alternatively, you can set a finite expiration period for your items with the TTL capability.
 For example, 24 hours and use the value of that property to capture deletes.
 With this solution, you have to process the changes within a shorter time interval than the TTL expiration period.

 Only the most recent change for a given item is included in the change log.
 Intermediate changes may not be available.

 Each change included in the change log appears exactly once in the change feed, and the clients must manage the checkpointing logic.
 If you want to avoid the complexity of managing checkpoints, the change feed processor provides automatic checkpointing and "at least once" semantics. using change feed with change feed processor.

 The change feed is sorted by the order of modification within each logical partition key value.
 There is no guaranteed order across the partition key values.

 Changes can be synchronized from any point-in-time, that is there is no fixed data retention period for which changes are available.

 Changes are available in parallel for all logical partition keys of an Azure Cosmos container.
-This

-    capability allows changes from large containers to be processed in parallel by multiple consumers.
+This capability allows changes from large containers to be processed in parallel by multiple consumers.

-    Applications can request multiple changes feeds on the same container simultaneously.
+Applications can request multiple change feeds on the same container simultaneously.
 ChangeFeedOptions.StartTime can be used to provide an initial starting point.
-For example, to find

-    the continuation token corresponding to a given clock time.
-The ContinuationToken, if specified,

-    wins over the StartTime and StartFromBeginning values.
-The precision of ChangeFeedOptions.StartTime

-    is ~5 secs.
+For example, to find the continuation token corresponding to a given clock time.
+The ContinuationToken, if specified, takes precedence over the StartTime and StartFromBeginning values.
+The precision of ChangeFeedOptions.StartTime is ~5 secs.